Grid

 • query: pydal query to be processed

-• orderby: pydal orderby field or list of fields
+• orderby: pydal orderby field or list of fields.
+Controls the default sort order of the grid.

 • left: if joining other tables, specify the pydal left expression here